hpcleuven/HPC-intro/docs/README.md

   - batch jobs
   - inspect errors and output
   - managing jobs
-- Dedicated hardware:
-  - GPUs
-  - Big memory nodes
-  - AMD nodes
-- Worker framework
+- Additional tools such as Apptainer and atools
-- Hand-on and demo practices
+- Hands-on and demo practices

-## Target
+## Target audience
-This course is primarily targeted at researchers that would like/need to perform large scale computations using HPC facility - current and potential VSC-users.
+This course is primarily targeted at researchers who would like to start using the VSC compute infrastructure, in particular the HPC clusters hosted at KU Leuven.

 ## Duration
 Total duration: 4 hours

 ## Price
 Free of charge

 ## Prerequisites
 - Active VSC account
-- SSH key pairs (public and private) which you used to request your VSC account
-- Remembering the passphrase that you used to generate your SSH keys
-- Basic knowledge of Linux is expected (if not please follow the Linux-introduction course)
+- Basic knowledge of Linux
+  (please follow the Linux introduction course if needed)

 ## Result
-- Understanding VSC user rights
 - Requesting VSC account
-- Getting familiar with VSC infrastructure, specially KU Leuven HPC infrastructure
+- Getting familiar with VSC infrastructure, in particular the parts hosted at KU Leuven
-- Understanding basic HPC terms
+- Understanding basic HPC concepts
-- Login to ThinKing or Genius
+- Connecting to a login node
-- Using software
+- Using centrally installed software
-- Ways to install applications on the cluster
+- Ways to install your own applications
-- Submitting own jobs and editing scripts
+- Submitting jobs and editing jobscripts
-- Checking job status, deleting unwanted jobs
+- Checking the status of a job and cancelling unwanted jobs
-- Understanding output files
+- Understanding job output files
-- How to perform parameter studies on the cluster
+- Handling high-throughput computing workloads

-## Non-KU Leuven Audience
+## Participants not affiliated with KU Leuven
-If you do not have KU Leuven ID (e.g. u-, r- or s- number), please contact us (hpcinfo@kuleuven.be) so that we can create a temporary account for you, with which you will be able to login on computers used during hands-on sessions or use wifi on your own laptop.
+If you do not have KU Leuven ID (e.g. u-, r- or s- number), please contact us at hpcinfo@kuleuven.be.
+If you cannot use Eduroam, we can give you temporary access to another wireless network.

-## Online Course Materials
+## Course material

 ### Slides
-You can access the [slides in PDF format](https://github.com/hpcleuven/HPC-intro/blob/master/HPCintro.pdf).
+You can access the slides in PDF format [here](https://github.com/hpcleuven/HPC-intro/blob/master/HPCintro.pdf).

 ### Recordings
 The recordings of major part of the presentation is available via *Kaltura* and *My Media* space, and you can find the list of the videos in the table below